cherylli/chingu-soloproject-evaluation-app/README.md

 ## Roadmap

 - [x] Authentication with github, so we don't have to store user credentials
-- [ ] A better confirmation display for actions (save, set evaluator)
+- [ ] A better confirmation display for actions (save, set evaluator), an alert box is used currently
 - [ ] Add Loading state to actions (e.g. save, set evaluator)
 - [ ] (Possibly) role based auth for additional admin features
-- [ ] Auto scrape feedback repo every x days
+- [x] Auto scrape feedback repo every x days -> added this but autoscrape every time the feedback repo is updated
 - [ ] Save evaluation text in context so progress is not lose on page navigation
 - [ ] Comments
   - [x] Show comments